cmu-delphi/covidcast-modeling/intervention_mobility/README.md

   * Bayesian time-series structural model named [Causallmpact](http://google.github.io/CausalImpact/CausalImpact.html) from Google (synthetic control method) [See Reference #2](#reference)

-* Blog post coupled with R Shiny interactive plots

 ## File Directory Description

 * `/data/`: this folder stores all data files.

 * `/code/`: this folder contains all the codes.

-* `/notebooks/`: this folder contains the main report in HTML produced by R Markdown.
+* `/html/`: this folder contains the main reports in HTML produced by R Markdown.

+* `/reports/`:this folder contains the main reports in Markdown format.

 ## Data sources